Greetings Art Lover! Odds are if you're reading this we've crossed paths at an

 printing, Coralette is a trained painter and has a history of working in ceramics

 as well.
-Artistically her affinites lie with the German Expressionist movement
+Artistically her affinities lie with the German Expressionist movement

 combined with a touch of the Surreal.

-Coralette practices an analog approach to creating artwork and, having limited
+Coralette practices an analog approach to creating artwork and puts every day

-Coralette finds inspiration in holiday traditions, the natural world, and cultural
+works.
+Coralette finds inspiration in holiday traditions, the natural world, and

 My artwork reflects the family traditions that I was raised with and the value